lkskstlr/msce/README.md

 ## Overview
 The repo is structured as follows
 + `src`: All code
-  + `tests`: Scripts that are used to generate the figures or test functions
 + `tex`: All tex related files
-  + `paper`: Main file explaining the method

 ## Installation